newrelic/newrelic-monolog-logenricher-php/.github/ISSUE_TEMPLATE/bug_report.md

 [NOTE]: # ( Tell us what you expected to happen. )

-## Relevant Logs / Console output
+## Relevant Logs / Code Samples

-[NOTE]: # ( Please provide specifics of the local error logs, Browser Dev Tools console, etc. if appropriate and possible. )
+[NOTE]: # ( Please provide any error logs or code samples if appropriate and possible. )

 ## Your Environment

 [TIP]:  # ( Include as many relevant details about your environment as possible. )

+* ex: PHP version
-* ex: Browser name and version:
+* ex: Monolog version
-* ex: Operating System and version:
+* ex: Operating system (and distribution, if relevant)

 ## Additional context